rajatjurel/ATS-Tracking-App/README.md

-# End To End ATS Tacking System Using Google Gemini
+# End To End ATS Tacking System Using Google Gemini AI

 Project Overview
 The ATS Tracking App on Streamlit is designed to streamline and enhance the Applicant Tracking System (ATS) process, offering a user-friendly interface for efficient management of job applications.
 The primary goal is to provide recruiters and hiring managers with a centralized platform to effortlessly track, analyze, and manage applicants throughout the hiring lifecycle.